cstosgale/prom-python-exporter/README.md

 [Cloud Native](https://winderresearch.com/what-is-cloud-native/?utm_source=github&utm_medium=web&utm_content=link)
 monitoring application.

-To instrument our Python code we need to manipulate the metrics each time a new HTTP request is received.

-See [the application](./app.py) for more details.

 ## Building

-This project is automatically built by Docker Automated Builds.

 To build manually:

-`docker build -t python-app .`
+`docker build -t prom-python-exporter .`

 ## Running

-Simply open port 5000 when running as a container:
+Simply open port 8000 when running as a container:

-`docker run -p 5000:5000 --name python-app philwinder/prometheus-python`
+`docker run -p 8000:8000 --name prom-python-exporter cstosgale/prom-python-exporter`

+When the app runs, it will attempt to run ./app.py, this is your python file.
+Be sure to redirect this to your file outside the container in order for it to run your code.